tesselslate/waywall/doc/SETUP.md

 ### Mods

-(This is not an exaustive list of mods recommended for speedrunning, just what you need to waywall to work properly)
+(This is not an exhaustive list of mods recommended for speedrunning, just what you need to waywall to work properly)

 - Atum 1.2.2 or higher
 - State Output 1.1.6 or higher